Art

 Prophet Zechariah

-This smaller portion of the Sistine ceiling features the Prophet Zacharia reading from a book in a colorful robe with two cherubs poised over his shoulder.
-Created during the four years that the artist was working on the ceiling, this is one of the Michelangelo paintings that imagines the prophet as an elderly man and is one of several prophets who appear in the panels on the famous ceiling in Rome.
+This smaller panel shows the Prophet Zechariah reading from a book in a colorful robe with two cherubs poised over his shoulder.
+This panel was created during the four years that the artist was working on the ceiling.
+Being part of the larger group of Michelangelo paintings, it adds depth and gravity to the prophetic sequence along the ceiling’s edges.

 15. Sistine Chapel Ceiling: The Prophet Ezekiel (1511)